❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Issue #5: You may not understand what you are signing

 When downloading something from the internet, it’s crucial to carefully read through the terms of the agreement.
-Remember folks, this may become a legally binding agreement, and not understanding the terms can lead to unexpected legal complications in the future.
+Remember, folks, this may become a legally binding agreement, and not understanding the terms can lead to unexpected legal complications in the future.
 Even if not enforced, if you or your partner don’t understand the terms, it could lead to miscommunications in the marriage (one party knows that you agreed to X, but the other party didn’t understand what they were signing).
+Bottom line?
+Having an educational platform that helps you understand the terms of the agreement, or offers Massachusetts-licensed lawyers, can be beneficial in offering you information on what you’re signing.

-The bottom line is that free MA prenup forms are risky
+The bottom line is that free Massachusetts prenup forms are risky

 0 Comments